opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

 #.
 Add code to update configuation datastore for handling update in TEP-IP.
 #.
 Add code to update configuation datastore for handling update in TEP's transport-zone.
 #.
 Check tunnel mesh is updated correctly against TEP update.
 #.
-Add code to create ``tepsNotHostedInTransportZone`` list in configuation datastore to
+Add code to create ``tepsInNotHostedTransportZone`` list in operational datastore to
-   store TEP received with not-configured transport-zone.
+   store TEP received with transport-zone not-configured from northbound.
 #.
-Add code to move TEP from ``tepsNotHostedInTransportZone`` list to transport-zone
+Add code to move TEP from ``tepsInNotHostedTransportZone`` list to transport-zone
    configured from REST.
 #.
-Check tunnel mesh is formed for TEPs after their movement from ``tepsNotHostedInTransportZone``
+Check tunnel mesh is formed for TEPs after their movement from ``tepsInNotHostedTransportZone``
    list to transport-zone.
 #.
 Add UTs.
 #.
 Add ITs.